 🎯Mature Enterprise Architecture: Analytics allows you to measure the market and operational trends, performance projections, and alignment with business drivers.
 This information can be integrated with your architecture and used to inform its evolution.

 EA that’s still finding its feet: Minimizing risk and disruption is the ultimate focus (and energy drain) even at the cost of pursuing new and better technologies in the organization.

 🎯Mature Enterprise Architecture: An agile approach with advanced insights allows for experimentation that is low-risk, measured, and confidently aligned with business goals.

 It’s All About the Execution

 EA that’s still finding its feet: The burden of risk avoidance means every problem or suggestion needs to be justified - sometimes multiple times.

-🎯Mature EA: Transparency, analysis, and common understanding enable you to bring insights not just to IT or operational strategy, but the whole business strategy.
+🎯Mature Enterprise Architecture: Transparency, analysis, and common understanding enable you to bring insights not just to IT or operational strategy, but the whole business strategy.

 Your EA team becomes the holy grail of knowledge.

-These are just a few of the ways mature EA can be felt within organizations and of course most teams are on a spectrum between one side or the other.
+These are just a few of the ways mature Enterprise Architecture can be felt within organizations and of course, most teams are on a spectrum between one side or the other.

-Find out where your EA efforts score and get a detailed report on all these different areas (and more) by using a few minutes to fill out the EA Maturity Calculator:
+Find out where your EA efforts score and get a detailed report on all these different areas (and more) by using a few minutes to fill out the Enterprise Architecture Maturity Model Calculator: